-Using this weight of evidence as a foundation, it is not possible to ignore the substantial risks that PCBs and other POPs present to killer whales in the northeast Pacific.
-Transients from Prince William Sound, Alaska (AT1 population) are highly contaminated, and have had no successful reproduction since 1984, providing perhaps a population-level glimpse into the effects of high POP burdens (Ylitalo 2001).
-High levels of toxic chemicals may also make killer whales more vulnerable to disease (Ross, 2002).
-Jepson (1999) found that harbour porpoises that died from infectious diseases had two to three times higher concentrations of PCBs than those that died from trauma.
+Numerous captive and semi-field studies of pinnipeds have provided evidence that POPs affect immune function (hence, resistance to disease), hormone levels, and reproductive health (Reijnders 1986; De Swart et al. 1996; Ross 2000; Nyman et al. 2003).
+Using this weight of evidence as a foundation, it is not possible to ignore the substantial risks that PCBs and other POPs present to Killer Whales in the northeast Pacific.
+Transient Killer Whales from Prince William Sound, Alaska (AT1 population) are highly contaminated, and have had no successful reproduction since 1984, providing perhaps a population-level glimpse into the effects of high POP burdens (Ylitalo 2001).
+High levels of toxic chemicals may also make Killer Whales more vulnerable to disease (Ross 2002).
+Jepson et al. (1999) found that Harbour Porpoises that died from infectious diseases had two to three times higher concentrations of PCBs than those that died from trauma.

-Biological Pollutants
+Biological pollutants

-Biological pollution may also threaten the health of resident killer whales, their habitat and their prey.
-These pollutants may take the form of 'spill-over' pathogens from human activities (e.g. pets, livestock, migrations, habitat change) virulent, antibiotic- resistant 1 strains arising as a result of the use of antibiotics bacteria or exotic species.
-Emerging infectious diseases are a growing concern for marine life, as naturally occurring host-pathogen relationships are altered through human activities such as disturbance, over-fishing, habitat destruction, climate change or pollution (Ross 2002).
-Killer whales whose immune system is compromised through chemical contaminants may be increasingly vulnerable to biological pollutants.
-Although no diseaserelated mass mortalities have been observed among BC's marine mammals, Morbillivirus has been detected in marine-dwelling river otters (Mos et al. 2003), highlighting the potential risk of this or related pathogens to killer whales.
-In other areas, Morbillivirus outbreaks have caused mass mortalities of seals (Grachev et al. 1989, Kennedy et al. 2000) and dolphins (Aguilar and Borrell 1994).
-Pathogens such as Morbillivirus are capable of spreading extremely quickly (3000 km/yr), likely because in the marine environment there are few barriers to dispersal (McCallum et al. 2003).
+Biological pollution may also threaten the health of Resident Killer Whales, their habitat and their prey.
+These pollutants may take the form of 'spill-over' pathogens from human activities (e.g. pets, livestock, migrations, habitat change), virulent, antibiotic- resistant bacterial strains arising as a result of the use of antibiotics or exotic species.
+Emerging infectious diseases are a growing concern for marine life, as naturally occurring host-pathogen relationships are altered through human activities such as disturbance, over-fishing, habitat destruction, climate change, or pollution (Ross 2002).
+Killer Whales whose immune system is compromised through chemical contaminants may be increasingly vulnerable to biological pollutants.
+Although no disease-related mass mortalities have been observed among BC's marine mammals, Morbillivirus has been detected in marine-dwelling River Otters (Mos et al. 2003), highlighting the potential risk of this or related pathogens to Killer Whales.
+In other areas, Morbillivirus outbreaks have caused mass mortalities of seals (Grachev et al. 1989; Kennedy et al. 2000) and dolphins (Aguilar and Borrell 1994).
+Pathogens such as Morbillivirus are capable of spreading extremely quickly (3,000 km/year), likely because in the marine environment there are few barriers to dispersal (McCallum et al. 2003).

-The introduction of exotic species has changed habitats in other areas (e.g. zebra mussels in the Great Lakes, Eurasian milfoil into freshwater lakes) and introduced species have the potential to impact local ecosystems here.
-In British Columbia, Atlantic salmon that have escaped from aquaculture operations have successfully spawned in freshwater (Volpe et al. 2000).
-The extent to which this is occurring and how Atlantic salmon would compete with Pacific salmon, the preferred prey of residents (Ford et al. 1998), is not well known at this time.
+The introduction of exotic species has changed habitats in other areas (e.g. Zebra Mussels in the Great Lakes, Eurasian Milfoil into freshwater lakes) and introduced species have the potential to impact local ecosystems here.
+In BC, Atlantic Salmon that have escaped from aquaculture operations have successfully spawned in freshwater (Volpe et al. 2000).
+The extent to which this is occurring and how Atlantic Salmon would compete with Pacific salmon, the preferred prey of Residents (Ford et al. 1998), is not well known at this time.

-Trace Metals
+Trace metals

-Trace metals occur naturally in the marine environment, but elevated concentrations sufficient to be a concern to marine mammals may be found in localized areas such as urban and industrial centers (Grant and Ross 2002).
-Some, such as cadmium, mercury, copper and lead may have toxic effects even at relatively low concentrations, and could impact killer whales, although effects on their prey and/ or habitat are more likely.
+Trace metals occur naturally in the marine environment, but elevated concentrations sufficient to be a concern to marine mammals may be found in localized areas such as urban and industrial centres (Grant and Ross 2002).
+Some, such as cadmium, mercury, copper and lead may have toxic effects even at relatively low concentrations, and could impact Killer Whales, although effects on their prey and/ or habitat are more likely.